 Rolling around, eating bamboo, they looked so content with life.

 Being tall and blonde, I was slightly creeped out by the constant staring and pointing, but found it bizarre people wanted to take photos of me and with me.
-I could almost empathise with the animals that were being hassled and stared at!

 I left the zoo sunburnt, harassed and regretting my decision to go there in the first place.